ChooseDews/IJoin-DevTest/README.md

+# John Dews' ACME Financial

-The api and the client are separated, however the /api runtime will serve the client up at localhost:3000 This app uses angular 1.x.x for the client side and express for the api, and conforms to run on node.js v0.10
+The api and the client are separated; however the /api runtime will serve the client up at localhost:3000/ This app uses angular 1.x.x for the client side and express for the api, and conforms to run on node.js v0.10 =<

+I hade to modify the ```users.json``` file a tiny bit by adding a name for the array of users so that lowdb could pick it up.

+How to Run:

+With node & npm installed within the /api directory run ```npm install && npm start```